backtrace-labs/backtrace-unity/README.md

 ## (Early Access) Low Memory Reports <a name="oom-reporting"></a>

-Backtrace can detect low memory situations for a game running in Unity on Android devices, and attempt to generate an error report with an associated dump object for further investigation.
-When configuring the backtrace-unity client for an Android deployment, programmers will have a toggle available in the backtrace-unity GUI in the Unity Editor to enable or disable sending Low memory warnings to Backtrace.
+Backtrace can detect flag low memory conditions for a Unity game running on Android devices.
+If the operating system decides to kill the game due to memory pressure, that will be registered as a native crash, but two addition attributes will be set:
+- `memory.warning` will be set to `true`
+- `memory.warning.date` will be set to the local time of the device when the low memory condition was detected.

+These attributes will be cleared 2 minutes after the low memory event has been detected.
+This functionality can be toggled on or off in the Backtrace configuration.

 The `error.type` for these reports will be `Low Memory`.

-Our integration is built in such a way that if multiple low memory warnings are being generated in rapid succession, we will only send a report every 2 minutes.
-Currently, this is not configurable.

 Note that this functionality is released as 'early access' and will be functionally improved in the near future to aid root cause resolution.